softprops/less-sbt/README.md

     config:source-directory(for less) # where less files will be resolved from config:resource-managed(for less) # where compiled css will be copied to

-For sbt 0.13 users, the syntax slightly changed. setting keys are now camel cased from the REPL and are accessed when prefiexed with `less::`.
+For sbt 0.13 users, the syntax for accessing settings keys in the REPL slightly changed. setting keys are now camel cased from the REPL and less-scoped keys can be accessed when prefiexed with `less::`.

 ## install it